To whom it may concern:

 So, the next time you decide you want to judge me for my bad days, bad moods or even my bad responses to your insensitivity, keep these things in mind…

 I am the same person I was before my MS diagnosis.
 I am intelligent, caring, full of fun, loving, ready to laugh at any given moment, and a great friend.
 I also have the potential to be angry, moody, and frustrated.
 All still part of who I am.
-I would like nothing more than for MS to be cured, but as of today that reality doesn’t exists.
+I would like nothing more than for MS to be cured, but as of today that reality doesn’t exist.
 Please don’t look at my disability as if that’s all that I am.
 I am still me…MS and all.
 The only difference is that I need a lot more love, support, care and understanding.
 I would much rather have someone fighting alongside me than against me.

 An MS Warrior